Skip to content

 Practical Advice for Consumers

-Colorado homeowners can offset some of the increase through available Xcel Energy heat pump rebates and state programs.
-Contact us for current installed pricing - our install volume gives us better equipment costs than most contractors in the state.
+Colorado homeowners can offset a meaningful portion of the increase through available Xcel Energy heat pump rebates and the Colorado state tax credit for heat pumps.
+Those programs are independent of federal tariff policy and continue to operate normally.
+Contact us for current installed pricing - our install volume as a Mitsubishi Diamond Contractor and Carrier/Bosch certified dealer gives us better equipment costs than most contractors in the state.

 UniColorado Heating & Cooling